quicwg/base-drafts/draft-ietf-quic-transport.md

 be routed back to the endpoint and identified by the endpoint upon receipt.

 Connection IDs MUST NOT contain any information that can be used to correlate them with other connection IDs for the same connection.
+As a trivial example, this means the same connection ID MUST NOT be issued more than once on the same connection.

 A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is sufficient to identify a